 This gives you distance and close-up vision in one pair of glasses.
 They're ideal if you've become presbyopic - which means you can't focus on nearby objects but also need glasses for distance vision.

-Keep reading to find out more about the best and worst places to buy varifocals, and to find out how much you should expect to pay.
+Watch our video and keep reading to find out more about the best and worst places to buy varifocals, and to find out how much you should expect to pay.

 In the table below, we reveal the best and worst-rated brands for buying varifocal glasses, based on how well different options for price and type were explained, how well the lenses fit, and the assistance you get on adjusting to wearing varifocals.